A white background with a few lines on it

 You're probably not thinking about that data centre when you log into your Netflix account or Salesforce app – no more than you're thinking about gas pipelines when you turn on your hob.

-Picture of a a lit gas hob
+Picture of a lit gas hob.

 Nevertheless, these cloud-based solutions in all their variety can exist only because of an infrastructure – one which, crucially, you don't run.
 You subscribe to the software, but the software itself is run by digital elves in a data centre far, far away.